2005–06 Atlanta Thrashers season

-The 2005–06 Atlanta Thrashers season was the Thrashers' seventh season in the National Hockey League (NHL).
+The 2005–06 Atlanta Thrashers season was the 23rd season of play for the National Hockey League franchise that was established on June 22, 1979, and 31st season for the organization overall.

+Regular season

 The Thrashers again did not qualify for the playoffs.

 Offseason

 On September 27, 2005, Scott Mellanby was named team captain.
 Peter Bondra, Bobby Holik, and Vyacheslav Kozlov were named alternate captains, rotating on a game-by-game basis.